Houseplants and Allergies: Best Choices

 • Marigolds

-While many cases show mild symptoms, they occasionally lead to more serious including swelling around the eyes and mouth or even anaphylactic shock.
+While many cases result in mild symptoms, some instances can lead to more severe reactions, such as swelling around the eyes and mouth or even anaphylactic shock.

-• African Violets are well-known for holding dust particles, making them less than ideal for those with allergies.
-If you must keep these delightful flowering houseplants, keep them very clean at all times.
+• African Violets are known for collecting dust particles, making them less ideal for allergy sufferers.
+If kept, ensure these flowering houseplants are kept meticulously clean.

 • Golden Pothos